 Every visit to Milan always begins with a tour of its most famous landmark: the duomo (dome).
 Dubbed “the marble hedgehog”, this cathedral blends Gothic, Neo-Gothic, and Neoclassical architectural styles.
 In the Centre Storico (city centre), don’t miss the Vittorio Emanuele II Gallery, the Palazzo Reale and the famous Teatro alla Scala, one of Milan’s opera houses.
 Packed with a myriad of bars, restaurants, and shops, the city centre is a great place to enjoy Milan while being close to everything.
 Accommodation-wise, needless to say this part of Milan is expensive, so don’t hesitate to target other areas if you don’t want to spend a fortune.

 Navigli, the picturesque neighborhood

-Located south of downtown, the Navigli area is for you if you are young and you love to swim in a student, multicultural and party animals.
-Here, the world is upside down: a neighborhood of night owls, quite the opposite of the diurnal animals of downtown … In the evening, the quays of the canal turn into a squat where young people come to party.
-The weekend, a change of scenery with the Sunday market, more family-oriented, with exhibitions and flea markets to find a marvel, a relic of a bygone era.
-The district is however dense, your housing will not be as vast as in the peripheral districts.
-This is a good area to stay in Milan if you like lively and festive areas.
+Located at the southern side of downtown, the Navigli area is your best choice if you are young and in your element in a student, multicultural, and party-until-dawn atmosphere.
+The neighbourhood of choice for young night owls, this area offers a sharp contrast to downtown, mostly frequented by diurnal animals… In the evening, the quays of the canal turn into a giant squat where young people come to party.
+On weekends, the daytime scenery takes on a more tranquil ambiance, with the more family-oriented Sunday market, and host of exhibitions and flea markets where you can hope to find little treasures of a bygone era.
+However, the district is rather dense, so you won’t easily find accommodation as vast as you would in the peripheral districts.
+This is a good area to stay in Milan if you enjoy spending time in a lively and festive area.